Create a .env file in your project root. The AgentMark CLI automatically loads it before running commands.

 For your application code, use a package like dotenv:

-Or in Next.js, environment variables from .env.local are loaded automatically.
+Or in Next.js, the framework loads environment variables from .env.local automatically.

 CI/CD